 Australia now holds the world record for having produced the largest and most valuable gold coin in history.
 The one-tonne gold coin was created in 2011 and has a face value of one million Australian dollars.
 The gigantic coin is around 80 centimetres in diameter and 12 centimetres in depth.
 Valued at over 53 million Australian dollars at the time, the front of the priceless coin has a red kangaroo, with a portrait of the Queen on the back.

-Australia is one of the world’s highest gold producing countries and the Nugget is there premier coin.
+Australia is one of the world’s highest gold producing countries and the Nugget is their premier coin.
 Produced by The Perth Mint, it shouldn’t be confused with the Australian Lunar gold coins which depict the various animals of the Chinese calendar instead.Shop Silver Nuggets

 The 31.1 g nugget represents a wonderful opportunity for enthusiasts, collectors and investors alike to have this historic coin.
-The coin is 24 carat with purity of 99.9% and is a great investment.
+The coin is 24 carat with a purity of 99.9% and is a great investment.
 As the price of gold climbs steadily, investors have a positive outlook for the metal in 2018.
 Therefore, it is a good time to invest in gold, either as a preferred investment or simply a diversification strategy.
 The slow European economy, coupled with the uncertainty of Brexit, makes it prudent to move into more defensive asset classes that will not devalue easily and promise a steady return.
 That’s exactly what gold does and it looks as though it will continue doing just that.

 The nugget is an excellent coin to invest in and it will protect your investment while enabling your family and you to admire one of the finest creations in gold from down under.
-Please call our gold investment advisors on 020 7060 9992 or simply drop them an email on firstname.lastname@example.org They can help you purchase the nugget, as well as introduce you to a variety of great gold coins that are in no way lesser than the nugget when it comes to making a robust investment for your family and you.
+Please call our gold investment advisors on 020 7060 9992 or simply drop them an email on email@example.com They can help you purchase the nugget, as well as introduce you to a variety of great gold coins that are in no way lesser than the nugget when it comes to making robust investment for your family and you.